cfcv/autonomous_car_driving/README.md

 from: ```throttle = 1.0 - steering_angle**2 - (speed/limit)**2```
 to:  ```throttle = np.clip(1.0 - abs(steering_angle) - (speed/limit)**2, -1.0, 1.0)```

-so the car will desacelerate more to make the turn and and i multiplied the predicted steering_angle by 1.5 to make the car turn more.
+so the car will desacelerate more to make a sharp turn and and i multiplied the predicted steering_angle by 1.5 to make the car turn more.
 Check out the result by clicking in the image bellow:

 [![Watch the video](http://i3.ytimg.com/vi/VCH0dpJ3Rh4/hqdefault.jpg)](https://www.youtube.com/watch?v=VCH0dpJ3Rh4)